SypherSP/Crypto-Alert/README.md

-# RUN THE CoinController.java to run the GUI
+# RUN THE CoinApplication.java to run the GUI

 Crypto Currency price alert application